Car trouble? Chase Sapphire Reserve roadside assistance to the rescue

 Remember, you’re covered for any eligible service up to $50.
 Beyond that, any additional fees will be charged to your card.

-Up to 4 times per year, you can get help for things like emergency fuel, a tow, or key lockout.
-And Chase will cover your service for up to $50 as long as the vehicle is NOT at your primary address.
+The Sapphire Reserve Chase credit card is packed with benefits, including roadside assistance.
+Up to four times per year, you can get help for things like emergency fuel, a tow, or key lockout and Chase will cover your service for up to $50 as long as the vehicle is not at your primary address.